home-assistant/home-assistant.io/source/_integrations/python_script.markdown

 ### Service `python_script.reload`

-Reload all available python_scripts from the `<config>/python_scripts` folder.
+Reload all available python_scripts from the `<config>/python_scripts` folder, as a quicker alternative to restarting Home Assistant.

-Use this when creating a new Python script and you're not restarting Home Assistant.

-Use this after updating the `<config>/python_scripts/services.yaml` file.
+Use this when creating a new Python script, or after updating the `<config>/python_scripts/services.yaml` file.

-You don't have to call this service when you edit an existing Python script.
+You don't have to call this service when you change an existing Python script.

 This service takes no service data attributes.